 But it’s crucial to note that failure to submit a breathalyzer test may cause you to face possible Missouri DWI penalties such as driver’s license suspension or revocation.
 This is exceptional if you have a DWI attorney that can later prove that the officers had no cause to suspect you were intoxicated or in a drugged condition.

 Ultimately, the arresting officer is not obliged to search your vehicle without your consent at a DUI checkpoint, regardless of whether they suspect you could have evidence of a crime in your car.

 Missouri DWI statutes prohibit all motorists from operating or being in actual physical control of a motor vehicle with a blood alcohol concentration (BAC) level that is over the legal limit or while in an intoxicated condition.

 List of DWI Laws in Missouri

 The Missouri laws of drunk driving include:

 - Implied consent to alcohol and drug testing.

 Blood Alcohol Concentration Limits

 A driver can face a DWI conviction if their BAC reaches 0.08.
-Missouri law allows for an enhanced penalty for any motorist with a BAC of 0.15 or more.
-Any minor or young adult who hasn’t reached the legal drinking age is subjected to a BAC level of 0.02.
+Missouri law allows an enhanced penalty for motorists with a BAC of 0.15 or more.
+Any minor or young adult without the legal drinking age is subjected to a BAC level of 0.02.

 Administrative Penalties and License Suspensions